amorehead/jvp_flash_attention/README.md

 python tests/test_jvp_attention.py --dtype {float16,bfloat16,float32}
 ```

-In principle, the kernel should support ROCm systems as well, though it has not yet been tested on them. macOS is currently unsupported.
+In principle, the kernel should support ROCm systems as well, though it has not yet been tested on them. macOS is currently unsupported except using a CPU-only backend.

 Results for `float16`: